ibm-cloud-docs/codeengine/project.md

 To work with a project, go to the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external} and click the name of the project from the list.

-From the context of your project, you can create and work with {{site.data.keyword.codeengineshort}} components, such as [applications](/docs/codeengine?topic=codeengine-application-workloads) or [job definitions](/docs/codeengine?topic=codeengine-kn-job-deploy).
+From the context of your project, you can create and work with {{site.data.keyword.codeengineshort}} components, such as [applications](/docs/codeengine?topic=codeengine-application-workloads) or [jobs](/docs/codeengine?topic=codeengine-kn-job-deploy).

 ### Working with a project with the CLI
 {: #target-project-cli}